hriverahernandez/cse15l-lab-reports/lab1.md

 - Here is the list of provided commands:
   - 'cd ~'
     - Changes Current Directory to the Home Directory
-  - 'cd <direcotry>'
+  - 'cd'
-    - Changes Current Directory to the Home Directory
+    - Changes Current Directory to the file provided after typing 'cd'
   - 'ls -lat'
     -
   - 'ls -a'